BelalElhawary/ImGif/README.md

 # Components

+**Gif**

+uses Update function to loop for every texture in the array, first it will pick the first texture from the array and apply it to the target renderer then it will wait for a specific amount of time given in seconds after that will advance to the next texture.

-**Fixed Gif** <sub><sup>(Recommended)</sup></sub>
+**Fixed Gif**

 uses FixedUpdate to update the texture on the target renderer which means delays should be in int value between each frame, you can set this value in the frame delay field.

-**Gif**

-uses IEnumerator function to loop for every texture in the array, first it will pick the first texture from the array and apply it to the target renderer then it will wait for a specific amount of time given in seconds after that will advance to the next texture.

 **Public methods**